sylvianakay/sylvianakay/README.md

 - I love coding with music in the background 🎧💻
 - Quick learner — I pick up new concepts like binary search scans a sorted array: steady and reliable 🚀
-- Social and communicative — I enjoy turning ideas into conversations 💬
+- Team player — I’m social, collaborative, and enjoy making great things happen together 💬

 ---